Improving the Accuracy of DC Optimal Power Flow Formulations via Parameter Optimization: Numerical Experiments

-We benchmark the accuracy achieved by our optimized parameters by comparing the generators' active power setpoints across different DC-OPF models (i.e., $\mathbf{p}^{[\text{model}]}$ where $[\text{model}]$ stands for either the optimized parameters from our proposed algorithm, the cold-start DC-OPF \eqref{eq:cold-start}, the hot-start DC-OPF~\eqref{eq:hot-start}, or the optimized DC power flow (DCPF) parameters from~\cite{taheri2023optimizing}) against the true values from the AC-OPF solutions (i.e., $\mathbf{p}^{\text{g, AC}}$).
-The discrepancies are measured using both the mean square error (MSE) as defined in the loss function~\eqref{eq:objective_function} and the maximum error metric, with all values in the per unit (p.u.) system with a 100~MVA base power:
+We benchmark the accuracy achieved by our optimized parameters by comparing the generators' active power setpoints across different DC-OPF models (i.e., $\mathbf{p}^{[\text{model}]}$ where $[\text{model}]$ stands for either the optimized parameters from our proposed algorithm, the cold-start DC-OPF \eqref{eq:cold-start}, the hot-start DC-OPF~\eqref{eq:hot-start}, or the optimized DC power flow (DCPF) parameters from~\cite{taheri2023optimizing}) against the true values from the \mbox{AC-OPF} solutions (i.e., $\mathbf{p}^{\text{g,AC}}$).
+For the hot-start DC-OPF benchmark, the parameters are derived from an AC power flow solution at the nominal loads (i.e., the base case with a $1.0$ scaling factor), which represents the center of the distribution used for scenario generation.
+The discrepancies are measured using both the mean square error (MSE) as defined in the loss function~\eqref{eq:objective_function} and the maximum error metric, with all values in the per unit (p.u.) system with a $100$~MVA base power:

-where $\|\cdot\|_{\infty}$ is the $L_{\infty}$-norm, and $\|\cdot\|_{2}$ is the $L_{2}$-norm.
+where $\|\cdot\|_{\infty}$ is the $L_{\infty}$-norm and $\|\cdot\|_{2}$ is the $L_{2}$-norm.